xairy/raw-gadget/docs/syzkaller_reproducers.md

 Thus, these reproducers can be used to trigger buggy kernel behavior in physical USB hosts by using a Linux-based board that has a UDC.

 This document contains the instructions on running syzkaller USB reproducers on a Linux-based board plugged into a physical USB host.
-These instructions were tested with Raspberry Pi boards, but any other board that has a working UDC can be used as well.
+These instructions were tested with a few Raspberry Pi boards, but any other board that has a working UDC can be used as well.
-These instructions were written for syzkaller revision [b01b098ace00](https://github.com/google/syzkaller/commit/b01b098ace00ac799e10c38d3d3f1db50437eb57) (July 2nd 2024) and might need to be adapted for newer revisions.
+These instructions were written for syzkaller revision [d291dd2d58a1](https://github.com/google/syzkaller/commit/d291dd2d58a1885c00a60561048b6ceb1bf1206a) (September 3rd 2025) and might need to be adapted for newer revisions.

 ## Instructions